-- 10.6.
-Written Motorsport UK approval must be obtained for any Special Tests by submitting detailed diagrams and written explanations of their format and finishing procedures, before the event. - 10.6.1.
-These tests must be designed so that no Competitor can be expected to exceed an average speed of 30mph (40mph for Endurance Road Rallies). - 10.6.2.
-No benefit must accrue to any Competitor who exceeds this speed. - 10.6.3.
-Test finishes must be arranged so that there can be no possibility of a Competitor completing a test whilst a previous Competitor blocks the Finish. - 10.6.4.
-Flying finishes are not Permitted. - 10.6.5.
-Vehicles must comply with 18 or 19 as appropriate or 20 for Endurance Road Rallies. - 10.6.6.
-Passengers may not be carried in the rear seats of open cars. - 10.6.7.
+10.6.
+Written ASN approval must be obtained for any Special Tests by submitting detailed diagrams, including all roads on the test venue, distances between manoeuvres, overhead images of the land being used, written details of the terrain being used and WhatThreeWords locations for the Test Start and Test Finish, and written in addition to explanations of their format and finishing procedures, before the Event.

+10.6.1.
+These tests must be designed so that no Competitor can be expected to exceed an average speed of 30mph (40mph for Endurance Road Rallies).

+10.6.2.
+No benefit must accrue to any Competitor who exceeds this speed.

+10.6.3.
+Test finishes must be arranged so that there can be no possibility of a Competitor completing a test whilst a previous Competitor blocks the Finish.

+10.6.4.
+Flying finishes are not Permitted, stop lines must be clearly defined on route instructions and with stop boards on the test.
+The board must have minimum dimensions of 76cm x 61cm.

+10.6.5.
+Vehicles must comply with 18 or 19 as appropriate or 20 for Endurance Road Rallies.

+10.6.6.
+Passengers may not be carried in the rear seats of open cars.

+10.6.7.
 Rallies with Special Tests may not permit vehicles of commercial type, such as vans/pickups (J5.20.6).

+10.6.8.
+Tests must be designed and laid out to ensure cars are not able to the driven towards each other.
+See Club Toolkit for further guidance on this.